 DirectX development overview

-Windows Mixed Reality apps are Windows 10 Universal Windows Platform applications that use the holographic rendering, gaze, gesture, motion controller and voice APIs.
-You can create immersive apps using a game engine, such as Unity, or you can use Windows Mixed Reality APIs with DirectX 11.
-Please note that DirectX 12 is not currently supported.
+Windows Mixed Reality applications use the holographic rendering, gaze, gesture, motion controller, voice, and spatial mapping APIs to build mixed reality experiences for HoloLens and immersive headsets.
+You can create mixed reality applications using a 3D engine, such as Unity, or you can directly code to the Windows Mixed Reality APIs using DirectX 11 or DirectX 12.
 If you are leveraging the platform directly, you'll essentially be building your own middleware or framework.
-The Windows APIs support apps written in both C++ and C#.
-If you'd like to use C#, your application can leverage the SharpDX open source software library.
+The Windows APIs support applications written in both C++ and C#.
+If you choose to use C#, your application can leverage the SharpDX open source software library.

-The differences between DirectX UWP development for 2D views and immersive views are primarily related to holographic rendering and spatial input.
-The IFrameworkView is still required and remains largely the same, as do the WinRT APIs available to your app.
-However, you use a different subset of these APIs to take advantage of holographic features.
-For example, the swap chain is managed by the system for holographic apps, and you work with the HolographicSpace API rather than DXGI to present frames.
+The differences between DirectX development for 2D views and immersive views are primarily related to holographic rendering and spatial input.
+Your UWP application's IFrameworkView or your Win32 application's HWND are required, and remain largely the same, as do the WinRT APIs available to your application.
+However, you must use a different subset of these APIs to take advantage of holographic features.
+For example, the swap chain is managed by the system for holographic applications.
+You work with the HolographicSpace API rather than DXGI to present frames.

 The following topics discuss the base requirements of adding Windows Mixed Reality support to DirectX-based middleware:

-- Creating a holographic DirectX project: The holographic app template coupled with the documentation will show you the differences between what you're used to, and the special requirements introduced by a device that's designed to function while resting on your head.
+- Creating a holographic DirectX project: The holographic application template coupled with the documentation shows you the differences between what you're used to as well as the special requirements introduced by a device that's designed to function while resting on your head.

-- Getting a HolographicSpace: You'll first need to create a HolographicSpace, which will provide your app the sequence of HolographicFrame objects that represent each head position from which you'll render.
+- Getting a HolographicSpace: You'll first need to create a HolographicSpace that will provide your application the sequence of HolographicFrame objects that represent each head position from which you'll render.

-- Coordinate systems in DirectX: Windows Mixed Reality learns and updates its understanding of the world as the user walks around, providing spatial coordinate systems that apps use to reason about the user's surroundings, including spatial anchors and the user's defined spatial stage.
+- Coordinate systems in DirectX: Windows Mixed Reality learns and updates its understanding of the world as the user walks around.
+This provides spatial coordinate systems that applications use to reason about the user's surroundings, including spatial anchors and the user's defined spatial stage.

 Adding mixed reality capabilities and inputs

-To enable the best possible experience for users of your immersive apps, you'll want to support the following key building blocks:
+To enable the best possible experience for users of your immersive application, you'll want to support the following key building blocks:

 - Voice input in DirectX